 Attach blue rubber duct to HVAC matrix.
 I found it easier to attach both top and bottom ducts at the same time.
-In the photograph below, visible above the top duct is a Crane ignition amplifier.
+In the photograph below, visible above the top duct is a Crane ignition amplifier. (yellow arrow photograph below).
 This project is covered under another link in this website.

 Connect vacuum actuator hose, temperature sensor wires and blower motor connection.
 Replace component plate and wire clamp to blower assembly.
 Install glove box and under scuttle.

 Suggest you have a drink before moving to the left side.

 Start by removing the left side (drivers side US) under scuttle.
 Remove and tag wires for the dashboard dimmer. (blue arrows)

 (Photographs below) Remove dashboard.
 I also removed the steering column to cowl support.
 Although this was not completely necessary, it gave me better visibility and access.

 Remove three screws that secure the fuse box mounting plate, hazard/blinker and relay.
 Remove the vacuum actuator hose and blower electrical connection.